 The series coaxed Stewart to open up to the press about his “Problem” and related issues.
-He’s no longer on Comedy Central, mind you, and Apple TV is struggling to compete against entrenched platforms like Netflix, Hulu and Amazon Prime.
+He’s no longer on Comedy Central, mind you, and Apple TV+ is competing against entrenched platforms like Netflix, Hulu and Amazon Prime.

 His strategy makes perfect sense.

 It’s why he recently chatted with Marlow Stern of The Daily Beast.
 The conversation steered toward “so-called” Cancel Culture, the scare quotes revealing the reporter’s progressive bent.
 Stewart pounced, claiming the term itself has little meaning.

 The Daily Beast summarized his comments this way – Cancel Culture is a myth.

 “People that talk about cancel culture never seem to shut the f*** up about it,” offered Stewart.
 “Like, there’s more speech now than ever before.
 It’s not ‘you can’t say it,’ it’s that when you say it—look, the internet has democratized criticism.
 What do we do for a living—we talk s***, we criticize, we postulate, we opine, we make jokes, and now other people are having their say.
 And that’s not cancel culture, that’s relentlessness.
 We live in a relentless culture.
 And the system of the internet and all those other things are incentivized to find the pressure points of that and exacerbate it.”

 Translation?
 Nothing to see here, folks.
 Move along.
 Except Stewart is either lying or in full denial mode.
 Maybe both.

 So let’s enlighten the veteran comic about Cancel Culture and why he, of all people, should fear it.